PeterEFinch/safedown/README.md

 2. *What signals should I listen for?*
    This depends on which OS is being used.
 For example, for code in docker images running alpine listening for at least `syscall.SIGTERM` & `syscall.SIGINT` is recommended.
-If unsure listening for any signal is reasonable, however, not all signals will be caught e.g `os.Kill` isn't caught on ubuntu.
+Listening to all signals will likely catch and shutdown in unwanted cases and not all signals can be caught e.g `os.Kill` isn't caught on ubuntu.

 3. *Should I use a post shutdown strategy?*
    This depends on the application and how it is initialised.
 The post shutdown strategy is usually only used when the